Zxun2/aoc/README.md

-# advent-of-code-21
+# advent-of-code

-my solutions to the aoc'21
+my solutions to the aoc